mckennapsean/dissertation/plan-of-work.md

 simplify core components of the design activity framework into a textbook-like overview, with a more cohesive main figure that describes the macro and micro components altogether

-conduct the storytelling design project with respect to the design activity framework, journaling the design process

 prepare worksheets and other materials/tools available online for others to more easily utilize and take action using the framework